-Gausbert became Battle Abbey's first abbot in 1076.
+Gausbert became Battle Abbey's first consecrated abbot in 1076.
 Building work had only begun in 1070.
-The first monks came from Marmoutier Abbey on the Loire, expecting to be joined by their new abbot, Robert Blanchard.
-He had drowned on the sea crossing to England in 1067.
-Gausbert appears to have been one of this dispirited band of brothers from Marmoutier.
+The first monks came from Marmoutier Abbey on the Loire, with their chosen abbot, Robert Blanchard but he drowned on a sea crossing to England in 1067.
+Gausbert appeared from Marmoutier with four more monks as Blanchard's replacement.
 When the monks first saw the swampy clay beneath the ridge on which they were instructed to build, with the altar on the spot where King Harold had died, they began to build on a more comfortable site.
 The king forced them to begin again on the intended spot.
+Unmentioned in the record is the probable contamination of the entire area by the remains of the battle.
 The living conditions were bad, the work progressed slowly and Bishop Stigand of Chichester was hostile to the new abbey.
 The king intended Battle to be a 'royal peculiar', independent from the diocese.
 Bishop Stigand refused to consecrate Gausbert at Battle and demanded that he travel to Chichester.
 The king not only overruled Stigand but humiliated him by refusing him access to lodgings at the abbey.
 King William had given Battle Abbey jurisdiction over all the land within one and a half miles of the altar, which led to several local disputes.
 The Abbot of Marmoutier even dared to demanded homage from Battle Abbey, adding to their woes.
-Gausbert was confident, in refusing this homage, that the king would support him.
-The pope had instructed the king to build Battle Abbey in penance for the slaughter at the battle of Hastings.
-Norman veterans gave generously for the salvation of their own souls.
+Gausbert was evidently confident, in refusing this homage, that the king would support him.
+The pope had instructed William to build Battle Abbey in penance for the slaughter at the battle of Hastings and there is no doubt that the king intended it would be so.
+Norman veterans also gave generously for the salvation of their own souls.
 Many problems arose as the great battle was forgotten by succeeding generations.
 Gausbert, however, had the support of two successive kings and overcame the problems that beset him with remarkable success.
 He died in 1095.

 St Edward's Abbey